Program Officer, Human Sciences (fixed term)

 We are committed to caring for our employees and their families through exceptional benefits.
 We pay for 100% of employee medical, dental and vision premiums, and generously contribute to family premiums.
 We provide life insurance, short-term disability coverage and long-term disability coverage at no cost to employees.
 We offer a 401(k) retirement savings plan with an employer match and additional discretionary contributions.
 Paid time off includes generous vacation, sick, and personal days.
 The Foundation also offers a staff donation program, enabling employees the ability to direct a $5,000 donation to a mission aligned organization of their choice, with no employee donation required.

 The position will be based in the Foundation’s offices, located in West Conshohocken, Pennsylvania.
-Due to the coronavirus pandemic, team members may work in-office or remotely through 2021.
-The Foundation plans to resume in-office operations in January 2022.
-As such, new team members are required to be resident within the Philadelphia metro, or surrounding areas.
+Due to the coronavirus pandemic, team members may work in-office or remotely at least until April 5, 2022.
+The Foundation plans to resume in-office operations after that time.
+The Program Officer will need to maintain an in-office presence but may work remotely for a portion of their week in accordance with our hybrid work policy.

 To learn more about the role, or to apply, please visit www.templetoncareers.org.